Labour and birth

 Making a decision about where to give birth

-The leaflet 'Birth place decisions' answers some of the questions you may have about the differences between a hospital birth, birth in a midwifery-led unit and a home birth.
-The information in the leaflet is based on the largest study of birth outcomes in various settings prior to August 2019.
+The leaflet 'Birth Choices in Oxfordshire' answers some of the questions you may have about the differences between a hospital birth, birth in a midwifery-led unit and a home birth.

 We recommend that, if: